STRIDE-QA: Visual Question Answering Dataset for Spatiotemporal Reasoning in Urban Driving Scenes: Experiments

 \subsection{Results on SpatialRGPT-Bench}

 Table~\ref{tab:spatialrgpt_bench} summarizes the results.
 STRIDE-Qwen2.5-VL-7B and STRIDE-Cosmos-Reason1-7B substantially outperform their base models across all splits.
 In the quantitative Object-centric Spatial QA, STRIDE-Qwen2.5-VL-7B rises from $12.8$ to $61.5$ ($+48.7~\text{pt}$, $\times 4.8$) and STRIDE-Cosmos-Reason1-7B from $21.1$ to $58.7$ ($+37.6~\text{pt}$, $\times 2.8$).
 Similar gains appear in the quantitative Ego-centric split, where scores improve from $29.3$ to $70.3$ ($+41.0~\text{pt}$) and from $20.3$ to $68.9$ ($+48.6~\text{pt}$) for the two models, respectively.
-These results indicate that our STRIDE alignment strategy generalizes beyond STRIDE-QA and boosts fine-grained spatial reasoning on external benchmarks.

-Although GPT-4o and SpatialRGPT-8B achieve the highest accuracy on the original split, their performance drops markedly on the Object-centric subset (Qualitative accuracy $-12.4~\text{pt}$ and $-16.6~\text{pt}$).
+These results indicate that training on the STRIDE-QA dataset boosts fine-grained spatial reasoning on external benchmarks.
+Although GPT-4o and SpatialRGPT-8B achieve the highest accuracy on the original split, their performance drops markedly on the Object-centric subset.
 This gap suggests that generic large models do not automatically transfer to camera-centric setups, possibly due to viewpoint shifts and annotation noise.
 A detailed ablation is provided in Appendix~\ref{appendix:spatialrgpt-bench}.